Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + A few other small tricks
   + Eliminate negatives
-  + Eliminate superfluous uses of 'there are / there is'
+  + Eliminate superfluous uses of "there are" / "there is"
   + Omit needless prepositions

 + Use an exciting verb rather than a 'to be' verb.